-Letter Average Interpretation Grade Point

-Grade Value Value

-A 100 - 92 Excellent 4

-В 91 - 83 Above Average 3

-С 82 - 78 Average 2

-F Below 78 Failing 0

-W Not Calculated Withdrawn prior to the mid-term of the semester

-WP Not Calculated Withdrawn passing - withdrawal from a course after the mid-

-term of a semester

-WF Calculated Withdrawn failing - withdrawal from a course after the mid- 0

-term of a semester

-P Not Calculated Passing (Clinical Courses Only)

-Not Calculated Allocated LPN credits for the Professional Nursing program -

-Transfer Credit Option

-TR Not Calculated Transfer in of credit only

-Course Waived (Eligible Only for the Current Licensed Practical

-CW Not Calculated Nurse enrolled for the Professional Nursing Program with a

-Transfer Credit or Bi-Level Entry Option)

-AU Not Calculated Course Audit

-I Calculated Incomplete 0
+Letter Grade Average Value Interpretation Grade Point Value A 100 - 92 Excellent 4 В 91 - 83 Above Average 3 С 82 - 78 Average 2 F Below 78 Failing 0 W Not Calculated Withdrawn prior to the mid-term of the semester WP Not Calculated Withdrawn passing - withdrawal from a course after the midterm of a semester WF Calculated Withdrawn failing - withdrawal from a course after the midterm of a semester 0 P Not Calculated Passing (Clinical Courses Only) Not Calculated Allocated LPN credits for the Professional Nursing program - Transfer Credit Option TR Not Calculated Transfer in of credit only CW Not Calculated Course Waived (Eligible Only for the Current Licensed Practical Nurse enrolled for the Professional Nursing Program with a Transfer Credit or Bi-Level Entry Option) AU Not Calculated Course Audit I Calculated Incomplete 0

 Pace Requirement: Students are required to complete their educational programs in no longer than 150% of the published length of the program.
-The student agrees to complete the course within a maximum timeframe of one and one-half (1 $\frac{1}{2}$) times the length of the program as stated in the enrollment agreement.
+The student agrees to complete the course within a maximum timeframe of one and one-half (1 $\frac{1}{2}$ ) times the length of the program as stated in the enrollment agreement.
 Example: 72 credit hours must be completed within 108 scheduled credits (72 x 150% = 108)